Every small business owner has a lot to do but little time to accomplish everything.

 This is a mistake.

-While you no doubt are operating your business better than many of your competitors, you’ll always learn from studying your competitors.
+While you are undoubtedly operating your business better than many of your competitors, you’ll always learn from studying your competitors.

 Sometimes, you’ll learn what you can do better.
 Other times, you’ll learn about what you should NOT do.

-How you can start today: Here are ten tips to help small businesses evaluate their competitors.
+How you can start today: Here are tips to help small businesses evaluate their competitors.

 4. Set meaningful goals.